darkhorse1998/Notes/Terraform/Facts.md

     ii.
 Refresh-only: It will update the terraform state with that of the current remote state using `-refresh-only` flag.
 17. Terraform has planning options:
     i. `-refresh=false`: Disables the default behavior of synchronizing the Terraform state with remote objects before checking for configuration changes. ii. `-replace=<address/object>`: Instructs Terraform to plan to replace the resource instance with the given address.
-This is basically a forced creation. iii. `-target=<address/object>`: Instructs Terraform to focus its planning efforts only on resource instances which match the given address and on any objects that those instances depend on.
+This is basically a forced deletion and creation. iii. `-target=<address/object>`: Instructs Terraform to focus its planning efforts only on resource instances which match the given address and on any objects that those instances depend on.
 18. Resources can be cross-referenced using address from resource type, local name and attribute. \
 Example: `public_ip = [aws_eip.myeip.public_ip]`